Call (303) 775-3221 Free Estimate

 Early Ken Caryl homes with 100-amp service are tight by today's standards.
 Central air, a remodeled kitchen, a home office, and an EV charger add up.
 A service upgrade from 100 to 200 amps gives the home room for current and future loads.

-Ken Caryl sits along the hogback at the base of the foothills.
-The western portions of the community are closer to wildland areas.
+The Valley and North Ranch are in a designated wildfire zone, covered by West Metro Fire Rescue.
 During high-wind conditions, power outages are possible.
 A manual transfer switch lets a homeowner run a generator safely without backfeeding the grid.
-Backfeeding without a transfer switch is illegal in Colorado and dangerous to utility line workers.
+Backfeeding without a transfer switch violates electrical code and is dangerous to utility line workers.
+Generator placement in the wildfire zone must account for defensible space requirements around the home.

 Basement finishes and additions